CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 5 (0x5)
 Syntax: S_SUBB_U32 SDST, SSRC0, SSRC1
-Descrition: Subtract SSRC0 to SSRC1 with SCC value and store result into SDST and store carry-out flag into SCC.
+Descrition: Subtract SSRC1 with SCC from SSRC0 value and store result into SDST and store carry-out flag into SCC.
 Operation:
 ```